by Dr. R. Turchaninov and Dr. P. Novakovic

 Pressure: at the level of the pain threshold (first sensation of discomfort)

-Cutaneous reflex zones are formed in the skin and include zones of tingling, numbness, burning pain, and tightness of skin.
+Cutaneous reflex zones are formed in the skin and include zones of tingling, numbness, burning pain, and tightness of the skin.

 If the patient has Sciatica, cutaneous reflex zones will form on the lower extremity.
-The practitioner must use the same combination of techniques on each part of the leg where the patient feels tingling, burning pain or numbness.
+The practitioner must use the same combination of techniques on each part of the leg where the patient feels tingling, burning pain, or numbness.

-The treatment of the cutaneous reflex zones on the lumbo-sacral area must be added at the end of Step 5 of this protocol.
+The treatment of the cutaneous reflex zones on the lumbosacral area must be added at the end of Step 5 of this protocol.
 The treatment of the cutaneous reflex zones on the lower extremity should be conducted at the end of Step 10.

 Connective Tissue Zones